kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Take a look at the phase images:

-``fsleyes phase.nii.gz``
+``fslview_deprecated phase.nii.gz &``

 The phase images look different compared to the magnitude images and with the current display window it is hard to see any contrast of brain tissues.

-Adjust the display window to 'Min. -3.14' and 'Max. -1', you should be able to identify some brain structures.
+Adjust the display window to 'Min. -3.14' and 'Max. -1', and go through different slices.
+You should be able to identify some brain structures (e.g. at location [114 170 82]).

 .. image:: images/phase_display.png
    :align: center